iJack93/bloc_demo/README.md

 # bloc_demo
 Demo project for Flutter Meetup Vicenza talk

+At first, ensure to have installed the Flutter SDK by following the instructions at https://docs.flutter.dev/get-started/install.
-Once downloaded the zip file from GitHub or cloned the project, in the root folder, run the command "flutter pub get".
+Then, once downloaded the zip file from GitHub or cloned the project, in the root folder, run the command "flutter pub get".
 P.S.: The firebase files are missing.
 In order to generate new ones on your own, please write in your terminal, in the root folder of your project, the following commands:

 1. firebase login